 Rubber-backed rugs are coated with natural or synthetic rubber.
 Rubber is elastic and slip-resistant.
 It creates a waterproof barrier between two surfaces, protecting the surface above the foundation surface.

-Rubber-backed rugs are relatively easy to wash and create a safe, non-slip surface, but can harm a laminate floor.
+Rubber-backed rugs are relatively easy to wash and create a safe, nonslip surface, but can harm a laminate floor.
 The rubber backing on rugs can undergo a chemical reaction when placed on top of a laminated floor, trapping gases beneath the rubber and discoloring the laminate surface.

 Latex and rubber are often referred to as if they are the same material, but they aren't.
 Latex is a synthetic liquid that contains chemicals known as plasticizers.
 Rugs are often backed with latex to create a slip-resistant, waterproof surface beneath the rug.
-This same waterproofing eliminates the rug's ability to breathe.
-Latex-backed rugs can adhere to a laminated or vinyl floor surface and leave behind a mess of sticky residue or chunks of rug backing when you try to remove the rug.

-Placing a rubber- or latex-backed rug onto a laminate floor traps wetness beneath the rubber, allowing a bubble to form on the floor because moisture gets trapped between the synthetic materials forming the "wood" or "stone" and the coating or finish with which the floor is laminated.
+Rugs on the laminate can be a great way to soak up water that is tracked in from outside or the accidental spill.
+However, placing a rubber- or latex-backed rug on a laminate floor traps wetness beneath the rubber.
+This can cause a bubble to form on the floor because moisture gets trapped between the synthetic materials forming the "wood" or "stone" and the coating or finish with which the floor is laminated.

-Alternate Rug-Backing Solutions
+Alternative Rug-Backing Solutions